Join a cohort of leading thinkers in a creative space for the mind.

 Current round closes:

-For SECOND semester 2022
+For Second semester 2025

 STIAS provides and maintains an independent ‘creative space for the mind’ to advance the cause of science and scholarship across all disciplines.
 It is global in its reach and local in its African roots, and values original thinking and innovation in this context.
 No restriction is placed on the country of origin, discipline, or academic affiliation when STIAS considers a fellowship invitation.
-It encourages the cross-pollination of ideas across cultures, academic or otherwise, and hence gives preference to projects that will tap into, and benefit from, a multi-disciplinary discourse while also contributing unique perspectives to such a discourse.
+It encourages the cross-pollination of ideas and hence gives preference to projects that will tap into, and benefit from, a multi-disciplinary discourse while also contributing unique perspectives to such a discourse.
 This interaction is fostered by inviting individual fellows or project teams where each team member is evaluated individually.

-STIAS fellows who have been in residence previously are welcome to submit new applications, bearing in mind that during a five-year cycle preference is given to first-time applicants.
+STIAS Fellows who have been in residence previously are welcome to submit new applications, bearing in mind that during a five-year cycle preference is given to first-time applicants.

-STIAS fellows are selected on the basis of academic excellence and the originality of their proposed research project.
+STIAS Fellows are selected on the basis of academic excellence and the originality of their proposed research project.
 The following criteria serve as important guidelines:

 1. Level